Newark Workers’ Compensation Attorney

 Unfortunately, workplaces across the United States aren’t getting any safer.
 Roughly 85,600 workers were injured on the job every week nationwide in the last year for which statistics are available, according to Safety + Health’s 2020 State of Safety.
 The most worker-related fatalities are in three sectors: (1) construction, (2) transportation and warehouse work, and (3) agriculture.

 While you can file a workers’ compensation claim yourself, the process can be complicated, and denials are not uncommon.
 Consulting an experienced Newark Workers’ Compensation Lawyer, like those at Jacoby & Meyers, LLP, can help you negotiate the process and strengthen the likelihood of getting the maximum benefits to which you are entitled.
-Call us today to discuss your case.
+CONTACT us today to discuss your case.

 “I had an amazing experience with Jacoby & Meyers, LLP.
 I would highly recommend them for anyone needing a law firm.” -Paul T.